Sakib

 Sakib (/sækɪb/; ساكب [saːkb]), is a city in northwestern Jordan, administratively part of Jerash Governorate.
 The 2015 census recorded its population as 11,586.
 The town is situated approximately 6 mi west of the city of Jerash and 34 mi from Amman city centre.

 Etymology

-Sakib was known as "Seecip" during the Crusade.
+Sakib was known as "Seecip" during the Crusades.
 The Arabic place-name means "flowing water".

 History

 Roman and Byzantine periods

 Archaeological remains such as Trapetum olive presses and ancient aqueducts indicate that Sakib was inhabited during the Roman era.
 In 2008, archaeologists have found a cemetery dating back to the Byzantine period, and It is considered to have a notable historical value.

 Early Islamic era

+Sakib was captured by forces of the Rashidun Caliphate in 629.
 During the time of the Umayyad Empire, A hamlet and a mosque were built in the southwestern part of the town.

 Crusader rule

 Sakib (Seecip) was acquired by the Crusaders in 1100.
 Later, it became the eastern border of the Kingdom of Jerusalem with the Seljuk Empire.
 In the year 1120, a garrison of forty men stationed in Jerash by Zahir ad-Din Toghtekin, atabeg of Damascus converted the Temple of Artemis into a fortress.
 It was captured in 1121 by Baldwin II, King of Jerusalem, and demolished.
 Then, the Crusaders immediately abandoned Jerash, and withdrew to Sakib; the eastern border of the settlement.